Two words that strike fear in most parents are toilet and training.

 - This is a new and difficult change for your child and they may not be thrilled about it at first!
 Going back to diapers may make it more difficult the next time you try.

 - Stick with it!
 Limit attention for negative behavior and deliver lots of praise and access to reinforcers contingent of appropriate behavior and successes on the toilet.
 They will learn that this is the new expectation and it will get easier with time.

-Children with autism have different needs.
+Children have different needs.
+A child with autism and toilet training can look different in each family.
 Understand those needs with our FREE DOWNLOAD, New to the Spectrum: A Parent's Guide to a New Autism Diagnosis.

 Toilet training is not an easy skill to tackle but the benefits for your child and your sanity are huge!
 If you are not seeing improvements over time or unexpected struggles occur, contact a trained professional for additional assistance.
 Professionals who are trained in the principles of ABA can really help make a difference, if you need additional help.